NOTICE OF COMPLETION OF TENTATIVE ASSESSMENT ROLL AND HEARING OF COMPLAINTS

-(PURSUANT TO SECTIONS 506 AND 526 OF THE REAL PROPERTY TAX LAW) Notice is hereby given that the Assessor for the Town of Brunswick, Rensselaer County, New York has completed the Tentative Assessment Roll for the current year and a copy thereof has been filed with the Assessor at the Brunswick Town Office.
-Pursuant to Executive Order 202.22, in-person inspection of the Tentative Assessment Roll is suspended.
-However, the Tentative Assessment Roll may be seen and examined by any person interested therein on the Assessing Department page of the Town website (http://www.townofbrunswick.org).
+(PURSUANT TO SECTIONS 506 AND 526 OF THE REAL PROPERTY TAX LAW) Notice is hereby given that the Assessor for the Town of Brunswick, Rensselaer County, New York has completed the Tentative Assessment Roll for the current year and a copy thereof has been filed with the Assessor at the Brunswick Town Office, where it may be seen and examined by any person interested therein until the fourth Tuesday in May.

 Town of Brunswick